 The Seattle Symphony on Tour

-The Seattle Symphony will perform at Carnegie Hall in May 2014 as part of the Spring For Music festival, an annual festival at Carnegie Hall designed to showcase the quality and creativity of North American orchestras.
-Ludovic Morlot will lead the Orchestra in Varèse’s Déserts, Debussy’s La mer and John Luther Adams’ Become Ocean, which was commissioned by the Seattle Symphony and received its world premiere in 2013.
+The Seattle Symphony performed at Carnegie Hall in May 2014 as part of the Spring For Music festival, an annual festival at Carnegie Hall designed to showcase the quality and creativity of North American orchestras.
+Ludovic Morlot led the orchestra in Varèse’s Déserts, Debussy’s La mer and John Luther Adams’ Pulitzer Prize-winning Become Ocean, which was commissioned by the Seattle Symphony and received its world premiere in 2013.
+Members of the orchestra also gave a concert at New York City’s hip Lower East Side art cabaret, (Le) Poisson Rouge.
+The performance was inspired by the Seattle Symphony’s popular late-night series, [untitled], and presented a contrasting lineup of works mirroring the compositions performed at Carnegie Hall.

 The Southern California Tour, 2008